8ctopus/mariadb-alpine/README.md

 ## project description

-A super lightweight MariaDB installation on top of Alpine Linux for development purposes
+A docker super light MariaDB installation on top of Alpine Linux for development purposes

 - MariaDB 10.4.12
 - zsh

+The docker image size is 188MB.

 ## cool features

 - MariaDB configuration files are exposed on the host.
-- All changes to config files are automatically applied (hot reload).
+- All changes to the config files are automatically applied (hot reload).

 ## start container